mirzafahmi/ezAdmin/README.md

     cd ezAdmin
     ```
     <br>
-3. Once you're in the project directory (run `dir` command in cmd to make sure in same directory with `manage.py`), you can start the development server using the following command:<br>
+3. Once you're in the project directory (run `dir` command in cmd to make sure in the same directory as `manage.py`), you can start the development server using the following command:<br>
     ```
     python manage.py runserver
     ```